 \section{Introduction}

-Diffusion models~\citep{ho2020denoising,song2021scorebasedgenerativemodelingstochastic,dhariwal2021diffusionmodelsbeatgans,peebles2023scalablediffusionmodelstransformers,chen2023pixartalphafasttrainingdiffusion} have revolutionized generative modeling, achieving unprecedented quality in image synthesis.
+Diffusion models~\citep{NEURIPS2020_4c5bcfec,song2020score,NEURIPS2021_49ad23d1,Peebles_2023_ICCV,ICLR2024_fe989bb0, wu2025qwen} have revolutionized generative modeling, achieving unprecedented quality in image synthesis and editing~\citep{yang2025common}.
 Yet their widespread adoption remains limited by computational demands: generating a single high-quality image requires trillions of floating-point operations (TeraFLOPs) due to iterative denoising.
-This cost even doubles when using Classifier-Free Guidance (CFG)~\citep{ho2022classifierfreediffusionguidance}, which improves generation quality by interpolating between conditional and unconditional predictions to strengthen adherence to input conditions.
-Though CFG is essential for balancing sample diversity and conditional fidelity, it applies a constant guidance scale uniformly across all timesteps -- ignoring whether each step equally benefits from guidance.
+This cost even doubles when using Classifier-Free Guidance (CFG)~\citep{ho2022classifier}, which improves generation quality by interpolating between conditional and unconditional predictions to strengthen adherence to input conditions.
+CFG remains an indispensable component of all mainstream diffusion models, yet it applies a constant guidance scale across all timesteps, ignoring that different steps have varying guidance requirements.

-Existing CFG-related research pursues two distinct objectives. \textbf{Efficiency-focused methods}~\citep{castillo2023adaptiveguidancetrainingfreeacceleration, yuan2024ditfastattn, lv2024fastercache} detect when conditional and unconditional outputs are similar to skip redundant computation.
-However, they keep guidance scales \emph{fixed} and total sampling steps \emph{unchanged}, achieving modest speedups while often degrading quality. \textbf{Quality-focused methods}~\citep{gaobeyond, malarz2025classifier, zhu2025raag, sadat2025guidance} demonstrate that time-varying guidance scales can improve generation quality.
+Existing CFG-related research pursues two distinct objectives. \textbf{Efficiency-focused methods}~\citep{castillo2025adaptive, NEURIPS2024_0267925e, ICLR2025_518046d8} detect when conditional and unconditional outputs are similar to skip redundant computation.
+However, they keep guidance scales \emph{fixed} and total sampling steps \emph{unchanged}, achieving modest speedups while often degrading quality. \textbf{Quality-focused methods}~\citep{gaobeyond, malarz2025classifier, zhu2025mambo, sadat2025guidance, wang2024analysis, NEURIPS2024_dd540e1c} demonstrate that non-uniform guidance strategies can improve generation quality.
 Yet they still require full CFG computation at every timestep, providing no computational savings, and their schedules remain ``largely heuristic''~\citep{gaobeyond}.
-These directions appear incompatible: one reduces computation at the cost of quality, the other improves quality without addressing efficiency.
+These directions appear incompatible and cannot be simply combined together: one reduces computation at the cost of quality, the other improves quality without addressing efficiency.

-This raises a fundamental question: {\em can we achieve both by jointly optimizing when to apply CFG and what guidance scale to use?} A key insight suggests this is possible: \emph{variable guidance enables sparse computation}.
-Adjusting scales at certain timesteps can compensate for skipping CFG at others.
-The challenge is non-trivial.
-The joint search space of discrete skip patterns and continuous scales is intractable for manual design, and naively skipping guidance at arbitrary timesteps leads to severe quality degradation.
-As illustrated in Figure~\ref{fig:motivation}, only through carefully optimized sparse guidance patterns can match the performance of full CFG while eliminating most computational overhead, indicating that many guidance computations in existing approaches are redundant.